Chris L McClish -

 Education and Career

-Chris has served the community as a psychologist, life coach, fitness trainer, Judo/Jujitsu coach, and master mindfulness practitioner.
+Chris has served the community as an author, psychologist, life coach, fitness trainer, Judo/Jujitsu coach, and master mindfulness practitioner.
 He has also supervised others in positions such as being a clinical director, license supervisor, and has been on the board of directors for mental health services.
 Chris graduated at the top of his class with a Master of Science degree in Counseling Psychology.
 He has met many past famous psychologists and studied under many great teachers.
 He enjoyed his career in the mental health field, which lasted many years.
 A few years ago, he decided to change his career role for reasons, which included both the need for more time with family, and included his desire to get in better physical shape (due to his history of having worked long hours in sedentary positions).

 - Served as a topic expert, addressing mental health issues in news and electronic media articles.